Big East Conference (Iowa): Sports

 Many of the conference's schools had football programs; however, they were assigned to a district schedule in lieu of a round-robin conference schedule.
 Additionally, some schools had 8-man programs and others 11-man.

 Although the member schools field freshman-sophomore — and in some cases, junior varsity — teams in many of the above-mentioned sports, conference championships were determined at varsity levels only.
 In some cases, a school participated in a cooperative program with neighboring schools for a given sport while other schools offered the sport as a stand-alone program (such as wrestling).
 Additionally, several of the schools offered other sports programs, such as bowling and tennis, but not on a conference basis.

 History

-The Big East was founded in 1993 from the merger of the Waspie Conference and the Mid-East Conference.
+The Big East was founded in 1993 from the merger of the Wapsie Conference and the Mid-East Conference.
 Competition began with the 1993–94 academic year.
 Many of the Mid-East Conference schools had split from the Wapsie Conference around 1980 to form a conference that sponsored all sports, including football.
 Prior to that point, the Mid-East had served as a conference for football only for eight schools.
 After Guttenberg left the conference the Iowa High School Athletic Association implemented district football for sub-Class 4A schools, the Mid-East decided to pursue a merger.
 The Wapsie, which had struggled for years, approved the merger and the new conference was formed.

 Originally a 14 team league, the Big East saw the following membership changes: